open-mmlab/mmocr/docs/en/basic_concepts/evaluation.md

 2. Calculate the IoU matrix

-   - At the data processing stage, `HmeanIOUMetric` will calculate and maintain an $$M \\times N$$ IoU matrix `iou_metric` for the convenience of the subsequent bounding box pairing step.
+   - At the data processing stage, `HmeanIOUMetric` will calculate and maintain an {math}`M \times N` IoU matrix `iou_metric` for the convenience of the subsequent bounding box pairing step.
 Here, M and N represent the number of label bounding boxes and prediction bounding boxes, respectively.
 Therefore, each element of this matrix stores the IoU between the m-th label bounding box and the n-th prediction bounding box.

 3. Compute the number of GT samples that can be accurately matched based on the corresponding pairing strategy